nemanja87/master_thesis/README.md

   --connections 20
 ```

 For gRPC workloads, ensure the workload definition includes the `Call`, optional `Metadata`, and (if needed) override `Proto`.
-BenchRunner automatically acquires JWTs, applies TLS/mTLS settings, and ships results to the ResultsService.
+Note: Gateway's gRPC endpoint on `http://localhost:9090` is HTTP/2 only; visiting it in a browser will show “An HTTP/1.x request was sent to an HTTP/2 only endpoint”.
+This is expected.

 ### Using the Dashboard UI